philwall3/robotiq/robotiq_c_description/README.md

 The relevant folder is `model` that contains firstly all geometries and parameters used for robotic applications and simulation.

-This is the visual geometry (the 85mm model)
+This is the visual geometry of the 85mm model
 ![85mm](media/visual.png)

 For a model to be instantiated, there are two __mandatory__ parameters `parent` and `name`, and three __optional__ parameters that are the `origin`, `precise_collision` and the `adaptive_transmission`.